John Pendleton: Career

 After admission to the Virginia bar in 1824, Pendleton began his legal practice in Culpeper County, Virginia.
 Culpeper's voters elected Pendleton as their representative to the Virginia House of Delegates from 1831 to 1833, and not long after Rappahannock County, Virginia was created from part of Culpeper County, Rappahannock County voters selected him to represent them from 1836 to 1839.

 President John Tyler, a fellow Whig from Virginia, appointed Pendleton Chargé d'Affaires to Chile in 1841, and he served until 1844 when he was elected a Whig to the United States House of Representatives.
 He was re-elected once, and served from 1845 to 1849.
 In the House, Pendleton obtained the nickname "The Lone Star" because he was the only Whig from Virginia.

 Pendleton returned to his diplomatic career, as President Millard Fillmore appointed him Chargé d'Affaires to the Argentine Confederation in 1851.
-He served until 1854 and in 1852 also served as Minister to Brazil with Robert C. Schenck to negotiate a treaty of commerce with Paraguay and Uruguay.
+He arrived in Buenos Aires on August 22, 1851.
+He served until 1854.
+In 1852, he also served as Minister to Brazil with Robert C. Schenck to negotiate a treaty of commerce with Paraguay and Uruguay.

 Pendleton returned to the United States and engaged in farming, but his estate was devastated by the American Civil War, particularly the Battle of Cedar Mountain, such that he appeared before General Banks for permission to leave the county.
 However, by March 1863, he was able to extend hospitality to Confederate officers at his estate, "Redwood", after a St. Patrick's Day Party, although several would die in battles the following days including at Kelly's Ford.

-Death and legacy
+Death

 Pendleton survived the war and died on November 19, 1868, near Culpeper, Virginia.
-He was interred in the family cemetery at "Redwood" in Culpeper.